 A card with a 0% intro APR on new purchases may be a good idea if you plan on making a major purchase you want to pay off over time.
 If you’re planning to buy a new refrigerator or upgrade the furniture in your apartment, for example, you can spread the payments out over the introductory period, pay no interest charges, and avoid dipping into your savings account for the purchase.

-Some cards with a 0% introductory period, like the Blue Cash Everyday® Card from American Express (Review) (Rates & Fees), even come with a bonus: $200 cash back for spending $1,000 in the first 3 months.
+Some cards with a 0% introductory period, like the Blue Cash Everyday® Card from American Express (Review) (Rates & Fees), even come with a bonus: 20% back for Amazon purchases in the first 6 months, up to $150 back; $100 back for spending $2,000 in the first 6 months (earned as a statement credit).
 The Chase Freedom Flex℠ (Review) card offers: $200 bonus for spending $500 in the first 3 months.
 Those extra dollars can offset the cost of a major purchase.